TramontaG/TiApi/readme.md

 - run `yarn start` or `npm run start`

 For compilation in watch mode and nodemon, you can run `yarn dev` or `npm run dev`

+The project should be ready for deploy.
+Any automated system will run `yarn install && yarn start`.
+It just works!'